 Strictly speaking, the theoretical SIR model restricts the constant term of the empirical Spatial Model 1 to be zero.
 That is, all new infections are assumed to arise from contact with other infective persons located within the same or adjacent geographic units.
-The principal limitation of this restriction is that the stock of infectives X{it} may be measured with error.
+The principal limitation of this restriction is that the stock of infectives $X{it}$ may be measured with error.
 In particular, the reported counts of confirmed COVID-19 cases may significantly understate the actual numbers of infectives, especially when asymptomatic, infective persons do not seek testing.
-What's more, the strong assumption that the number undercounted infectives is proportional to the number of reported infectives may not be warranted.
-Accordingly, we consider a generalized version of our spatial model of the form where $Z{i,t-1}$ represents a lagged exogenous characteristic of CSA i, and μ and δ are additional unknown parameters.
+The strong assumption that the number of undercounted infectives is proportional to the number of reported infectives may not be warranted.
+Accordingly, we consider a generalized version of our spatial model of the form where $Z{i,t-1}$ represents a lagged exogenous characteristic of CSA i, and $\mu$ and $\delta$ are additional unknown parameters.
 We designate this specification as Spatial Model 2.